Shingle Creek and West Mississippi Watershed Management Commissions

 Wetland Health Program

 Hennepin County manages the Wetland Health Evaluation Program (WHEP), a program for adults.
 Volunteers work in teams to evaluate vegetation and organisms in target wetlands.
-Teams work in both the Shingle Creek and West Mississippi watersheds.
-For more information and to volunteer, click the Learn More button.
+Teams work in both the Shingle Creek and West Mississippi watersheds. **Note, program is temporarily on hold**

 Learn More